Cartha Queens Park RFC: Glasgow City Sevens

-Cartha Queen's Park play host to the Glasgow City Sevens tournament at Dumbreck.
+Cartha Queen's Park previously played host to the Glasgow City Sevens tournament at Dumbreck.
 This was originally known as the Cartha Sevens.
 The first rugby sevens tournament took place in April 1935 and continued for the following two years.
 After a break, for the Second World War period, the Cartha Sevens were reintroduced in 1950 and has then been played in all the subsequent years.
 On the merger of Cartha RFC and Queens Park F.P. in 1974 the tournament became known as the Cartha Queens Park Sevens.
 The Cartha Queens Park tournament was renamed to the Glasgow City Sevens Tournament in 2005.